seyong2/seyong2/_posts/2022-07-18-lasso-regression.md

 ![df_bream_head](https://github.com/seyong2/seyong2.github.io/blob/master/assets/img/figures_multivariate_regression/df_bream_head.png?raw=true)

 We define the features ($X$) and the dependent variable ($y$) and split them into training and test data.
-The training data contains two-thirds of the total observations, and the rest of the data is used to determine the amount of variance produced by various models.
+The training data contains two-thirds of the total observations, and the rest of the data is used to determine how good the trained models are on unseen data.

 ```
 X = df_bream.iloc[:, 2:]